jnozzi/cocoadev.com/markdown/ComplexSubviewResizingIssues.md

 *Sorry for interfering with your code, but it was hard to read.
 Just remember to put it between \\%\\%BEGINCODE\\%\\% and \\%\\%ENDCODE\\%\\%. --[[JediKnil*

-Do you set General/NewMyHeight to zero somewhere?
+Do you set NewMyHeight to zero somewhere?

 ----
-i start with General/NewMyHeight = 10;  its to offset from the rendered edges of the General/NSBox. see the now out of date example at the top of the thread for an idea of where I do that in context.
+i start with NewMyHeight = 10;  its to offset from the rendered edges of the NSBox. see the now out of date example at the top of the thread for an idea of where I do that in context.

 ----